Christian Yelich Player Props: Brewers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all league pitching staffs (6.50).
+- The Athletics' 6.40 team ERA ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to allow 102 total home runs at a rate of 1.6 per game (most in the league).
+- The Athletics allow the most home runs in baseball (103 total, 1.6 per game).

-- The Athletics will look to Blackburn (0-0) in his third start this season.
+- Sears makes the start for the Athletics, his 13th of the season.
+He is 0-3 with a 4.20 ERA and 60 strikeouts in 64 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.